 As I got better, we moved around Kenya.
 We got more comfortable and closer to each other in both physical and emotional ways although we didn’t really have sex.
-We both returned virgins from the trip.
+I am grateful that my husband sought first to care for me.
 My eye got better months later.
 I can now see well.
 We have also been blessed with a beautiful baby girl.

 Why sex shouldn’t be all that counts during a honey moon

 In my opinion, seeing my partner take care of me is the best honeymoon I could ever ask for.
 It gave me a feeling of safety even when harder days would show up.
 Honeymoon is about creating a basis for marriage and while sex most definitely counts, many more important things come into play.
 Things like trust, forbearance, lenience, thoughtfulness, and companionship among others.
-Therefore, while we enjoy the sex on honey moons, let’s make it count in much more ways than the physical.
+Therefore, while you should enjoy the sex on your honeymoon, let’s make it count in much more ways than the physical.